Recipes

 ogTitle: 'Harold is alive!'

-ogDescription: 'Harold is a static site generator based on Handlebars templating system and markdown'
+ogDescription: 'Harold is a static site generator based on Handlebars templating and Markdown'

 ogImage: 'https://my-website.com/assets/images/ogImage.png'